-Girls Who Code Named One of The NonProfit Times’ Best Nonprofits To Work For
+Girls Who Code Named One of The NonProfit Times’ Best Nonprofits To Work For for Third Year In A Row

-NEW YORK, NY – Today, the NonProfit Times announced that Girls Who Code has been selected as #5 on their 2023 Best Nonprofits to Work For list.
+NEW YORK, NY – Today, the NonProfit Times announced that Girls Who Code has been selected as #7 on their 2024 Best Nonprofits to Work For list.
 The NonProfit Times, the leading national business publication for nonprofit managers, has partnered with Best Companies Group to identify nonprofit organizations where leaders have excelled in creating quality workplaces.

-This survey and awards program is designed to identify, recognize and honor the best employers in the nonprofit industry, benefiting the industry's economy, workforce, and businesses.
+This survey and awards program is designed to identify, recognize and honor the best employers in the nonprofit industry, benefiting the industry's economy, workforce and businesses.
 The list is made up of 50 organizations.

 To be considered for participation, organizations had to fulfill the following eligibility requirements: